 If the applicant has changed names, a certified marriage or court document is also required.

-A U.S. military issued driver license is accepted with the same requirements as a license issued by a foreign country; in addition to all other licensing requirements, the applicant must pass eye, written, and driving test.
+A U.S. military issued driver license is accepted with the same requirements as a license issued by a foreign country; in addition to all other licensing requirements, the applicant must pass eye, written knowledge, and driving skills test.

 Do I have to have a Utah Identification card to obtain a Utah driver license?